Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 infringement.
-The State of Tennessee shall give the Provider written notice of each such claim or suit and full right and opportunity to conduct the Provider's own defense thereof, together with full information and all reasonable cooperation; but the State of Tennessee does not hereby accord to the Provider, through its attorneys, any right(s) to represent the State of Tennessee or J in any legal matter, such right being governed by TCA 8-6-106.
+The State of Tennessee shall give the Provider written notice of each such claim or suit and full right and opportunity to conduct the Provider's own defense thereof, together with full information and all reasonable cooperation; but the State of Tennessee does not hereby accord to the Provider, through its attorneys, any right(s) to represent the State of Tennessee or in any legal matter, such right being governed by TCA 8-6-106.
 ## 5.1.3
 .
 While the State of Tennessee will not provide a contractual indemnification to the Provider; such